top of page

 Thursdays, 12:45 pm - 3:15 pm

 The Learning Center is excited to offer this new science class!
 Topics include ocean ecosystems, marine populations, migrations, and biodiversity, food webs, tides, and waves.
 Students will be provided with a unique way to learn about marine science by tracking the paths of animals in the ocean.
 Students will interpret satellite Earth images, engage in lab activities, and analyze case studies of real-life problems.
-Text: Savvas Marine Science.
+Text: SAVVAS Marine Science.
 Prerequisite: high school biology.
-Instructor: TBA
+Instructor: Craig Hoppe

 bottom of page